ecomfe/echarts-stat/README.md

 # ecStat

 A statistical and data mining tool for [ECharts](https://github.com/ecomfe/echarts).
-You can use it to analyze the data and then visualize the results with ECharts, or just use it to process the data.
+You can use it to analyze data and then visualize the results with ECharts, or just use it to process data.

 It works both in node.js and in the browser.